-Reports follow formats that can be downloaded electronically as Word templates from the ABC website.
+Reports follow a format that is provided by the First Vice President.
 A common format greatly facilitates the work of the Board.

 If the committee has recommendations for Board action, and if the report is more than one page, the report begins with a one-page Executive Summary containing the proposed motion and its rationale.